Shatrusalyasinhji: After cricket

-Shatrusalyasinhji was head of the Saurashtra Cricket Association for some years until he was replaced in 1972 by Niranjan Shah, who has remained in charge since, and whose son Jaydev Shah has had a long career in the Saurashtra team.
+Shatrusalyasinhji was head of the Saurashtra Cricket Association till 1972.

 At one stage he kept around 8000 pets in his palaces.
 He has a 45 acre walled wildlife reserve opposite his house in Jamnagar.

 During a three-day tour of Gujarat in April 2022, the Indian Prime Minister Narendra Modi visited Shatrusalyasinhji at his home.
 He spoke of their friendship and paid tribute to the goodwill Shatrusalyasinhji and his family had fostered around the world.

 Personal life

-He married a member of the Nepalese royal family, and succeeded to the title of Maharaja Jam Saheb of Nawanagar in February 1966 on the death of his father.
+Shatrusalyasinhji married a member of the Nepalese royal family, and succeeded to the title of Maharaja Jam Saheb of Nawanagar in February 1966 on the death of his father.
 When the Twenty-sixth Amendment to the Constitution of India was passed in 1971, abolishing princely privy purses and entitlements, he became H H Jam Saheb Sri Shatrusalyasinhji.